-The Los Calatos Project is located in southern Peru, approximately 80 kilometres due southeast of the important regional city of Arequipa, and approximately 60 kilometres northwest of the town of Moquegua.
-Tacna, near the Chile border, is approximately 170 kilometres to the south east.
+The Los Calatos Project is located in southern Peru, approximately 80 km southeast of the important regional city of Arequipa, and approximately 60 km northwest of the town of Moquegua.
+Tacna, near the Chile border, is approximately 170 km to the south east.

-Hampton holds exploration tenements covering 214 sq km of ground surrounding the Los Calatos project of which 186 sq km are held through a wholly owned subsidiary, Hampton Peru SAC (Hampton Peru) and 28 sq km held under an option agreement with North Hill Holding Group Inc (North Hill), a wholly owned subsidiary of Metminco (refer figure 2).
+Hampton holds exploration tenements covering 214 km2 of ground surrounding the Los Calatos project of which 186 km2 are held through a wholly owned subsidiary, Hampton Peru SAC (Hampton Peru) and 28 km2 held under an option agreement with North Hill Holding Group Inc (North Hill), a wholly owned subsidiary of Metminco (refer figure 2).
 Under this option, Hampton has a right to acquire the North Hill tenements on or before 24 January 2011 (refer Events subsequent to reporting date), by paying North Hill US\$0.5 million and a resource payment based on US\$0.005 per lb copper equivalent in reserves, as defined by a scoping study or feasibility study after drilling 9,000 metres.
 Hampton may elect to make the payments in cash or by issue of the equivalent number of shares in Hampton, as determined by an independent expert.